a2a-2018/a2a-2018/_posts/2018-04-05-Final-Design-Report.md

 ![Figure 4](/img/Website-4.jpg)

 The first design is a dashboard website for individuals and groups to post artworks and events.
 The platform also supports forum discussions, direct messages, and group organizing.
-On the landing page (Fig 1), People can click/tap on a post to expand and get more info, leave comments, or follow the events/artists/groups.
+On the landing page, People can click/tap on a post to expand and get more info, leave comments, or follow the events/artists/groups.
 A sidebar to the right of every page allows users to navigate to other functionalities.
-The inbox page (Fig 2) is organized into a sideway tabbed view with a contact list on the left.
+The inbox page is organized into a sideway tabbed view with a contact list on the left.
 Users can send and receive direct messages here.
-On the forum page (Fig 3), users can discuss artistic ideas, brainstorm new projects, or advertise collaborative opportunities.
+On the forum page, users can discuss artistic ideas, brainstorm new projects, or advertise collaborative opportunities.
 Users can bookmark, upvote, downvote, and respond to any threads of interest.
-A group dashboard (Fig 4) is similar to the main dashboard on the landing page, except that (1) it is only viewable by group members and (2) group leaders can pin important posts to the top of the dashboard.
+A group dashboard is similar to the main dashboard on the landing page, except that (1) it is only viewable by group members and (2) group leaders can pin important posts to the top of the dashboard.
 This acts as both a big forum for large groups and a common workspace for small groups.

 *DESIGN 2*
 ![Figure 5](/img/Grace_Combo_Design.jpg)